shakfu/karma_re/README.md

 - [x] analyzed with `clang-tidy` and commented out not active parts of code.

 - [x] removed stereo and quad perform functions

+- [ ] refactor some of the smaller functions if possible